waltermoreira/gum/README.md

 > :construction: **Note**
+>
 > This is a fork while experimenting with the Nix flake.
-Use the [upstream repository](https://github.com/charmbracelet/gum) for serious work.
+Please, use the [upstream repository](https://github.com/charmbracelet/gum) for serious work.

 Gum
 ===